-Barossa man Travis David Saegenschnitter – accused of taking more than $1 million from a Lyndoch school – appeared again in the Adelaide Magistrates Court on Monday, July 17.
+The case made against a Barossa man – accused of taking more than $1 million from a Lyndoch school – was heard in the Elizabeth Magistrate’s Court on Friday.

-The 33-year-old and former business manager for St Jakobi Lutheran School was alleged to have taken a total of $1,003,638 during a three-year period from 2013-16.
+Travis David Saegenschnitter, a former business manager for St Jakobi Lutheran School, was alleged to have taken a total of $1,003,638 during a three-year period from 2013-16.

 He was arrested in November 2016 following an extensive investigation by SA Police detectives after they were alerted to the missing finances by the school.

-On May 22, Mr Saegenschnitter appeared in court and pleaded guilty to one count of fraud after being charged with more than 700 counts of alleged aggravated theft.
+On May 22 this year Mr Saegenschnitter appeared in court and pleaded guilty to one count of fraud after being charged with more than 700 counts of alleged aggravated theft.

-Details have not yet emerged as to how the alleged fraud was committed.
+Details have still not yet emerged as to how the alleged fraud was committed.

 Mr Saegenschnitter was remanded on bail.